|

 Candelaria Hills mining region of Nevada.
 This mine produces

-a beautiful blue-green spiderweb turquoise and varascite
+a beautiful blue-green spiderweb turquoise and varascite in

-the blue with white spiderweb material this mine produces.
+blue with white spiderweb material this mine produces.

 |